Traveling Is Exhausting As Hell

 There are plenty of guides out there that teaches you how to travel on the cheap.
 You’ve seen it.
 Travel for under $50 a day.

-With more than half of my year spent traveling and away from San Francisco, I’ve learned to live with less.
+With more than half of my year spent traveling and away from Los Angeles, I’ve learned to live with less.
 In fact, it’s always a shock when I come home and find that I own things I’ve completely forgot about and don’t need on a day to day basis.